sofiayem/rtd-doc-tests/docs/source/requester.rst

 To build the requester, go through the following steps:

-#. **Prepare**: install the necessary tools, set up a local Insolar deployment, import the necessary packages, and initialize an HTTP client.
+#. **Prepare**: install the necessary tools, import the necessary packages, and initialize an HTTP client.

 #. **Declare** request **structures** (Golang) or **classes** (Java) in accordance with the Insolar’s API specification.